-- In our school staff are proactive in sharing information as early as possible to help identify, assess, and respond to risks or concerns about the safety and welfare of children, whether this is when problems are first emerging, or where a child is already known to the local authority children's social care.
+- this is when problems are first emerging, or where a child is already known to the local authority children's social care.
 Staff use Safeguard to log incidents.
-This is tracked and monitored daily by our Inclusion and Safeguarding Officer. - The governing body are aware that among other obligations, the Data Protection Act 2018, and the UK General Data Protection Regulation (UK GDPR) place duties on organisations and individuals to process personal information fairly and lawfully and to keep the information they hold safe and secure.
+This is tracked and monitored daily by our Inclusion and Safeguarding Officer. - ✓ The governing body are aware that among other obligations, the Data Protection Act 2018, and the UK General Data Protection Regulation (UK GDPR) place duties on organisations and individuals to process personal information fairly and lawfully and to keep the information they hold safe and secure.